hku-systems/bidl/README.md

 	- BIDL has higher throughput than all baseline systems;
 	- StreamChain achieves the lowest latency;
 	- BIDL's latency is better than FastFabric and Hyperledger Fabric.

+**Scalability**
+This experiment runs BIDL with different number of organizations, each organization contains one consensus node and one normal node.

 ### Experiment 2: Performance with different ratio of contended transactions